microsoft/fluentui/rfcs/convergence/context-values.md

 - (_design issue_) `contextValue` is not a part of `state`, it's useless from component's perspective
 - (_usage issue_) in a case of composition state mutations are not intuitive

-The last item is really serious problem as customers should be aware about our implementation details 🕵️‍
+The last item is a really serious problem as customers should be aware about our implementation details 🕵️‍

 ```tsx
 // 🛠 In this example I would like to override `size` based on a condition